PayU-EMEA/plugin_magento/README.md

 To install the plugin manually, simply copy folders and refresh the list of plugins:

-1. Copy the folders from [plugin_magento_160][ext1] to your Magento root folder on the server.
+1. Copy the folders from [the plugin repository][ext1] to your Magento root folder on the server.
 2. In order to update the list of available plugins, clean the cache:
-  * Go to Magento administration page [http://your-magento-url/admin].
+  * Go to the Magento administration page [http://your-magento-url/admin].
   * Go to **System** > **Cache Management**.
   * Select all cache types and click  the **Flush Magento Cache** button.<br /> **Note:** If the list of plugins doesn't refresh, flush other cache as well.